CHTM Special Seminar: Tooling and Ink Design for High Speed Gravure Printing of Nanomaterials

 February 8, 2017

-Will Scheideler, PhD candidate at the Electrical Engineering and Computer Sciences (EECS) department, University of California at Berkeley, visits CHTM to discuss the work of the Printed Electronics Group at UC Berkeley in high-speed nanomaterial printing and other topics.
+Will Scheideler, PhD candidate at the Electrical Engineering and Computer Sciences (EECS) department, University of California at Berkeley, visited CHTM on March 8, 2017 to discuss the work of the Printed Electronics Group at UC Berkeley in high-speed nanomaterial printing.

 Printed electronics is a growing field of research that uses scalable, additive processing to pattern functional materials on a variety of substrates.
 With high-resolution printing and high-performance materials, devices such as low-power sensors or flexible displays, distinguished by their exceptional functionality and form-factor, are a possibility.